 Getting Word: African American Families of Monticello For 25 years, Getting Word has been preserving the histories of the descendants of Monticello's African American community.
 These oral histories have informed Monticello’s tours and exhibits, and highlighted legacies of freedom and slavery in this country.
 Getting Word now comprises one of the largest oral history archives on slavery outside of the WPA’s Slave Narratives Collection.

-Thomas Jefferson and Sally Hemings: A Brief Account Visitors can more fully understand who Sally Hemings was as an individual through on-site and online exhibitions (opening in June 2018).
-Hemings was enslaved at Monticello, lived in Paris with Jefferson and two of his daughters from 1787 to 1789, and was the mother of at least six children fathered by Jefferson.
+The Life of Sally Hemings Sally Hemings was enslaved with her family at Monticello.
+She lived in Paris with Jefferson and two of his daughters from 1787 to 1789 and was the mother of at least six of Jefferson's children.
 Learn more in this short, historical overview.

-LOOK CLOSER: Opening Weekend On June 16, in conjunction with national Juneteenth events, Monticello will unveil exhibitions and newly restored spaces, including the opening of the South Wing and Sally Hemings Exhibit.
+LOOK CLOSER: Opening Weekend On June 16, in conjunction with national Juneteenth events, Monticello will unveil exhibitions and newly restored spaces, including the opening of the South Wing and The Life of Sally Hemings exhibit.
 This landmark conclusion of a major restoration initiative at Monticello will also commemorate 25 years of the Getting Word oral history project.
 Monticello will welcome the largest reunion of descendants of Monticello’s enslaved families in modern history and host an original copy of the Emancipation Proclamation, generously loaned by David M. Rubenstein.

 Slavery at Monticello App Meet the individuals who lived and worked on Mulberry Row, once the industrial hub and center of work and domestic life for dozens of people, free and enslaved, at Thomas Jefferson’s 5,000-acre plantation.